 EGFR Mutant Tyrosine Kinase

 Mutations in EGFR lead to over-expression of proteins and different types of cancers as cells continually and proliferate.
-This 3D print of Mutant EGFR Tyrosine Kinase visualizes the protein’s A-loop (orange) in its active conformation.
+This 3D print of EGFR Tyrosine Kinase visualizes the mutations of key residues that lock the protein’s A-loop (orange) in its active conformation resulting in continued cellular proliferation.

 Mutations in EGFR lead to overexpression of proteins and different types of cancers as cells continually and proliferate.
 Advancements in drug design allow for the continued binding of small molecules despite mutations.
 These compounds prevent kinase phosphorylation and down-regulate EGFR signals.